tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~
 {: #shared-mode title="Shared Mode Topology"}

-In Shared Mode, the provider is the origin server for all the domains whose DNS
+In Shared Mode, the ECH-service provider is the origin server for all the
-records point to it.
-In this mode, the TLS connection is terminated by the
+domains whose DNS records point to it.
+In this mode, the TLS connections
-provider.
+is terminated by the ECH-service provider.

 ~~~~
            +--------------------+     +---------------------+